vnguyendon/gw-config-apis/data/bot/readme.md

      ...

 In the above example, we are introducing two things:
-1. A property `isCorrect` that takes a Boolean `true` or `false` as a value to indicate if the selected choice is correct or not
+1. A property `isCorrect` that takes a Boolean `true` or `false` as a value to indicate if the selected choice is correct or not.
-2. An action `notifyCorrectness` that directs the client to adopt its specific behaviour, whether the answer is right or wrong
+2. An action `NotifyCorrectness` that directs the client to adopt its specific behaviour, whether the answer is right or wrong.

 #####  Fulls-stops with a question